dranur/REAGroup/README.md

 - Login using the default password retrieve from previous step
 - Select or click on these recommended steps: Install suggested plugins -> continue as admin -> not now -> start using Jenkins -> Create a new job -> name job as 'simple-sinatra-app' -> pipeline
+- Configure pipeline job to download from Github in the 'Configure' page:

-- Start the build run for the simple sinatra app pipeline.
+- Start the build run for the 'simple-sinatra-app' pipeline by clicking on 'Build now' button

 ### Some of the known issues that needs to be addressed in version 2.0